Does my local authority have planning policies to support a good food environment?

 1. Look at “adopted” policies.
 These are the ones that guide the decision taking on planning applications.

-2. Terms to look for are the “development plan”, the “local plan”, “local development framework”, “Core Strategy”, and detailed documents such as for “development management”.
+2. Terms to look for are the “development plan” and the “local plan”, and older terms still in use: “local development framework”, “core strategy”, and detailed documents such as for “development management”or "design code".
 They will have different names depending on their age.
 You may find an older version, so keep checking these terms.
 Newer policies (or, confusingly, very old policies) may be called “Local Plan”.

 3. Some councils produce their own plans, others work jointly with neighbouring authorities.

 4. Look at forthcoming planning policies.
-These may be listed in pages covering: “Consultations” or “Local Plan”.
+These may be listed in pages covering: “Consultations” or “Local Plan Review”.

 5. Read the adopted (approved) policy documents.
 They may be also be titled as “Development Plan Documents”.
-The higher level, strategic, policies may be in a “Core Strategy”.
+Older, higher level, strategic policies may be in a “Core Strategy”.
 Newer policies may be called “Local Plan”.

 6. Detailed planning policies which provide criteria for new developments are sometimes produced separately in “Development Management Policies”.

-7. Open the document and search on key words for specific references such as Community garden, community food, grow food, growing food, food grow, growing spaces, urban agriculture, local food, productive landscapes, edible planting, food production, community farm, urban farm, urban food, sustainable food production, community farms, communal gardens.
+7. Open the document and search on key words for specific references such as food, community garden, community food, grow food, growing food, food grow, growing spaces, urban agriculture, local food, productive landscapes, edible planting, food production, community farm, urban farm, urban food, sustainable food production, community farms, communal gardens.

 8. If you cannot find a specific policy eg on food growing, see if there is an “Allotments” policy which may give a clue to the attitude to food growing albeit on dedicated sites or look for any other locally used term for community food growing space.